-Concept: Starting off from a small coffee counter at the back of NoHo’s WOAW! concept store, Elephant Grounds has expanded to become one of the trendiest coffee stops around.
-Locally sourced ingredients and fine Brazilian and Sumatran java are the go-to at this polished yet chilled coffee bar, while the recently opened fifth outlet in Mid-Levels boasts a sophisticated brew bar to cater to coffee aficionados.
+Concept: Starting off from a small coffee counter at the back of SoHo’s WOAW! concept store, Elephant Grounds has expanded to become one of the trendiest coffee stops around.
+Locally sourced ingredients and fine Brazilian and Sumatran java are the go-to at this polished yet chilled coffee bar, while the outlet in Mid-Levels (pictured above) boasts a sophisticated brew bar to cater to coffee aficionados.
 On the dining side, their ice cream sandwiches need no introduction, but it’s also worth exploring the all-day dining menu of breakfast items, salad, main courses and pasta.

 Why you’ll be back: Browse the store’s super cool range of accessories and lifestyle gear while waiting for your brew — best enjoyed in Elephant Grounds’ sunny alfresco spaces at both the Mid-Levels and Admiralty locations.

 Elephant Grounds Mid-Levels, 61 Caine Road, Mid-Levels, Central, Hong Kong

 Concept: Originally opened on Graham Street, popular roastery NOC has since grown to seven locations around the island and counting.
 An acronym for “Not Only Coffee”, founders Benny Leung and Sam Chan envisioned this as a space where anyone could enjoy a fantastic cup of coffee paired with hearty all-day food offerings and friendly hospitality.
 Minimalist, clean lines dominate each space — think smooth concrete, natural light wood and white — allowing for the focus to remain on the coffee and the food.